googlegenomics/gcp-variant-transforms/docs/vcf_files_preprocessor.md

 # VCF files preprocessor

 The VCF files preprocessor is used for validating the datasets such that the inconsistencies can be easily identified.
-It can be used as an individual validator to check the validity of the information inside the VCF files, or as a helper tool for
-[VCF to BigQuery pipeline](/README.md/#loading-vcf-files-to-bigquery).
+It can be used as a standalone validator to check the validity of the VCF files, or as a helper tool for [VCF to BigQuery pipeline](/README.md/#loading-vcf-files-to-bigquery).
 The VCF to BigQuery loading process may fail for ill-defined datasets, which can be resolved by applying